binaryninja/HoldTranscribe/README.md

 * Hold-to-record using a customizable hotkey combination
 * GPU acceleration with automatic CUDA detection and CPU fallback
 * Instant copy of transcribed text to the clipboard
+* **AI Assistant Mode with Voxtral** for intelligent voice interactions
+* **Text-to-Speech (TTS) output** using ElevenLabs for assistant responses
 * Persistent model instance for low-latency transcription
 * Configurable model size and beam search settings
 * Detailed debug output and performance metrics
 * Cross-platform support (Linux, macOS, Windows)
 * Voice Activity Detection (VAD) for clean audio capture
 * Auto-start service integration for all platforms
+* Dual hotkey system: separate keys for transcription and AI assistant

 ---